-When it comes to taking taxis, if you would like to pay by debit, are transporting an animal, need an accessible vehicle or have any other special needs, you should tell the dispatcher as soon as you phone.
+When it comes to taking taxis, if you would like to pay by debit, are transporting an animal, need an accessible vehicle, or have any other special needs, you should tell the dispatcher as soon as you phone.
 While most of these companies can accommodate these situations, it may affect which driver can pick you up so it's always best to give advance notice.
 For example, if you want to transport a pet but don't give advance notice, the taxi driver may not pick you up.

 Beck Taxi has been a part of Toronto since 1967, when if was founded by Jim Beck The green and orange cab colours are instantly recognizable and easy to spot in traffic.
 It's still a family-run business. with Jim’s daughter, Gail Beck-Souter involved in the business.
 Beck Taxi has a fleet of 2000 cabs and they dispatch over 8 million rides per year, not including street hails.
 Beck gets approximately 30,000 calls for taxis each day.
 Between drivers, dispatchers, and call-takers, they speak 90 different languages among their staff, reflecting Toronto's multicultural diversity.
-Call or download the app.

-Royal Taxi Inc. has been providing transportation services to individuals and corporations in their dark blue cabs for more than 50 years.
-They proudly note that their company serves clients with special needs and makes sure that their cars drivers alike operate in accordance with AODA (Accessibility for Ontarians with Disabilities Act).
+Royal Taxi has been providing transportation services to individuals and corporations in their dark blue cabs for more than 50 years.
+They proudly note that their company serves clients with special needs and makes sure that their car drivers all operate in accordance with AODA (Accessibility for Ontarians with Disabilities Act).
 Note that Royal has been added to Co-op Cabs (Crown Taxi) so when you call the dispatch centre, you'll get whatever taxi is closest, be it a Co-op, Royal or Crown car.

-City Taxi has been operated in Toronto for more than 30 years.
+City Taxi has been operating in Toronto for more than 30 years.
 They shuttle people to and from airports and medical visits and also handle small moving jobs and rush parcel service.
-Call or download the app.

 Co-op Cabs, with their red and yellow cars, has been operating in Toronto for over 60 years.
 It's a unique company in that the drivers are also the owners and shareholders.
 Every shareholder that owns and operates a Co-op Cab has a vote and shares in the profits of the company and helps to decide its direction.
-Co-Op Cabs provides 45,000 trips each month to riders with special needs.
-Call or download the app.
+Co-op Cabs provides 45,000 trips each month to riders with special needs.

-Crown taxi is now part of Co-Op Cabs.
+Crown taxi and Royal Taxi are both now part of Co-op Cabs.

-Diamond Taxicab is another easily recognizable taxi in the city and has provided cab service in Toronto since 1949 and today they have an app for easier booking and operate 24 hours a day.
+Diamond Taxicab is another easily recognizable taxi in the city and has provided cab service in Toronto since 1949.
+Today they have an app for easier booking and operate 24 hours a day.
 However, they do not have vans or taxis that are wheelchair accessible.

 While not a traditional cab company, Uber is a ride sharing service that serves Toronto, Mississauga, Scarborough, Vaughan, Richmond Hill and Markham.
 Many people prefer Uber for its ease of use versus taking taxis, but others prefer to stick with cabs.
 Flat rates apply to trips between specified locations with no tipping required.
 Pickups from Pearson International Airport incur a $15 surcharge.
-Download the app to request rides from your smartphone.